baxpr/sct-singularity/fmri_pipeline/README.md

-    _gm                   Segmented gray matter found on the mFFE _wm                   Segmented white matter found on the mFFE _csf                  Segmented CSF from the PAM50 template
+    _gm                   Segmented gray matter found on the mFFE _wm                   Segmented white matter found on the mFFE _csf                  Atlas CSF compartment from the PAM50 template

+    _notspine             "Not spine" region used to obtain confound signals

     _gmcut                Gray matter cut into four horns _gmcutlabel           Gray matter cut into four horns and marked by level